rhysbrooks1/CS321-002-s25-team-09/README.md

 most commonly accepted passwords at certain IPs, commonly failed passwords at specific times of the day, or what common user's IPs are.

-For the given log file, we want to convert its different activity types into various B-Trees to better analyze specific types of operations.
-We will make a total of **nine** B-Trees with a certain category of extracted data from the log file.
+For the given log file, we want to convert its different activity types into various BTrees to better analyze specific types of operations.
+We will make a total of **nine** BTrees with a certain category of extracted data from the log file.

-The following are the types of B-Trees that will be created (the key value will be a combination of the two fields that are used in each BTree):
+The following are the types of BTrees that will be created (the key value will be a combination of the two fields that are used in each BTree):
 - Accepted IPs (`accepted-ip`: Accepted log entry along with its IP)
 - Accepted timestamps (`accepted-timestamp`: Accepted log entry along with its timestamp)